-Other income (expense), net were expenses of \$3 million for the year ended December 31, 2014 compared to expenses of \$2 million for the year ended December 31, 2013.
-This difference was primarily due to exchange rate changes.
+Other expense was \$3 million for the year ended December 31, 2014 compared to \$2 million for the year ended December 31, 2013.
+This difference was primarily due to foreign currency exchange rate changes.

 Provision for income taxes

 The effective tax rate for the years ended December 31, 2014 and December 31, 2013 was 34.9% and 33.8%, respectively.
 The tax rate is affected by recurring items, such as lower tax rates on income earned in foreign jurisdictions that is permanently reinvested, offset by nondeductible expenses and state income taxes.
 It is also affected by discrete items that may occur in any given year, but are not consistent from year to year.